butla/bultrowicz.com/cv/curriculum_vitae.en.md

 Working on my own software, cryptocurrency trading

 I'm trading cryptocurrencies to get income while I work on my own software.
+The latter includes (but is not limited to):
-That includes a multi-platform desktop Kivy app that I intend to productize in the future, scripts for setting up my OS and keeping it updated (https://github.com/butla/machine_setups), and more.
+- a multi-platform desktop Kivy app that I intend to productize in the future
+- an app to keep track of and plan my finances and investments
+- [scripts](https://github.com/butla/machine_setups) for setting up my OS, and keeping it updated and synced across computers

 ### 2018.11 -- 2021.01
 Senior DevOps Engineer at British Telecom (BT)